AnnsAnns/RIOT/doc/guides/misc/roadmap.md

 The text and items below are tentative, up for discussion, to be updated by regular pull requests.

-# Network Stack High layers
+# Network Stack High Layers
 (contact/steering: [Martine](https://github.com/miri64))

 - ICN stack support clean-up